VinnyKvkb/LawCubeTest/README.md

 # LawCubeTest
-This is test Application of LawCubator
+This is test Application of LawCubator where users can Register and add their projects.